EmemSamuelBS/Fintech-user-engagement-and-conversion-analytical-project-/README.md

 **Sunvest** is a fictional investment app aiming to simplify investing for young Nigerians aged 20–35.
 Although the brand attracted thousands of signups through aggressive acquisition campaigns, it faced a major challenge: **users were signing up but not taking action**.

-This project simulates a real-world fintech analytics engagement: from raw data to funnel tracking, churn modeling, and strategic recommendations using Excel and Power BI.
+This project simulates a real-world fintech analytics engagement: from raw data to funnel tracking, churn modeling, and strategic recommendations using Excel.

 ---